The Ease of Self-Showings

 When it comes to leasing an apartment, the process usually isn’t fun for anyone.
 Not for the property owner.
 Not for the listing agent.
 Not for prospective residents.
-Too much time goes into coordinating schedules, lining up property tours, and then traveling to and from the actual showings.
+Too much time goes into coordinating schedules, lining up property tours, and then travelling to and from the actual showings.
 It might take two or three hours to manage the logistics of a showing that only lasts 15 minutes!

 3D Tours have already made it easier for residents to narrow down the number of units they want to check out.
 Now, if only there was a way to let prospects tour those units at their own leisure.
 That would really be something!